 Finally, consider the last term on the left hand side of the inequality.
-This term illustrates that full spectrum politics is more than the sum of identity and worldview politics.
-In particular, this is the increase in payoff from identity that accrues to a W individual, due to a change in beliefs about the state of the world being $S_1$ .
-In other words, it is the change in the size of the identity payoff due to the policy meme.
-For example, this increase in payoffs from identity polarisation may occur if a poor W person believes that adoption of policy $a_1$ disproportionately benefits his identity group at the expense of the B group.
-It is easy to see that this may arise if individual utility is a function of association with the high income/status group.
-Observe that by persuading the populace that the state is $S_1$ , the policy meme increases the political returns from this identity polarization.
-This is because when $a_1$ is implemented what matters is that the relative incomes of W's go up when the new policy is adopted.
-So citizens who are poor get utility from identifying with and sharing a marker with (for example) the higher income whites.
+This terms shows that the policy meme increases the returns to identity polarization.
+In particular, it is the increase in the magnitude of the identity polarization effect that accrues to a W individual, due to a change in beliefs about the state of the world being $S_1$ .
+For example, this may occur if a poor W person believes that adoption of policy $a_1$ disproportionately benefits his identity group at the expense of the B group in state $S_1$ than if the state remained $S_0$ .

-In order to solve for the voting game, we need to calculate the set of voters who will support and vote for the high-income political challenger with the W identity.
-Therefore, to facilitate our analysis, we need to calculate the set of individuals who support the political incumbent amongst the various sub-groups.
-First, consider the set of low-income voters with the W identity.
-Since heterogeneity amongst these low-income voters is captured by the cost of adjustment to the new policy, this would imply that those with higher individual adjustment costs (corresponding to higher realizations of $\tau$ ) less willing to adopt the pro-rich policy than those with a lower $\tau$ .
-Accordingly, the set of low income citizen-voters who vote for the challenger and stand to lose the least.
-This set of individuals is given by those with adjustment costs $\tau_j < \bar{\tau}^{IP}$ , where we define $\bar{\tau}^{IP}$ as:
+We are now in a position to solve for the voting game.
+However, for this we first need to calculate the set of voters who will support and vote for the high-income political challenger with the W identity.
+To facilitate our analysis, we need to calculate the set of individuals who support the political incumbent amongst the various sub-groups.
+First, consider the set of low-income voters with the W identity where $\tau$ captures heterogeneity.
+Accordingly, the set of low income citizen-voters who vote for the challenger and stand to lose the least amount by doing so.
+This set is given by those individuals with adjustment costs $\tau_i < \bar{\tau}^{IP}$ , where we define $\bar{\tau}^{IP}$ as: